Twistedviv/MiaobiNovel/README.md

 And every novel contains serveral chapters,u just can import it to you "Mysql" to check

 Ok, no more words，Need U Stars  :-)

+（Tips： if u use phpmyAdmin, best for u to watch out the max-size limited when u importing the database ）